INDICATION

 • Could I still have flares after starting KRYSTEXXA?

 Yes, gout flares are common even when the treatment is working.
-KRYSTEXXA rapidly reduces the uric acid level in the blood, allowing urate crystals to dissolve.2 As crystal deposits break down and leave the body, flares can occur, including in areas where patients haven’t previously had a flare.
-This may be alleviated or prevented by taking anti-inflammatory medication.
-Most people in the clinical trials said they were having fewer flares by the end of treatment.4
+KRYSTEXXA rapidly reduces the uric acid level in the blood, allowing urate crystals to dissolve.
+As these crystal deposits break down, flares can occur including in areas where patients haven't previously had a flare.
+You may be able to prevent or alleviate this by taking anti-inflammatory medication.2

 • Do I still take my other gout medicine(s) with KRYSTEXXA?

-While taking KRYSTEXXA, do not take any other uric acid-lowering drug, such as allopurinol or febuxostat (Uloric).
+While taking KRYSTEXXA, do not take any other uric acid-lowering drugs, such as allopurinol or febuxostat.
 Your doctor may give you medicine (colchicine and/or NSAIDs) to help with gout flares you may have while on KRYSTEXXA.
-In preparation for your KRYSTEXXA infusion, your doctor may also give you antihistamines and corticosteroids.2
+In preparation for your KRYSTEXXA infusion, your doctor may also give you antihistamines and corticosteroids to help reduce the likelihood of an infusion reaction.2

 • What are the most common side effects?

-In the clinical trial, the most common side effects in people taking KRYSTEXXA with methotrexate (≥5% of patients) were gout flares, joint pain, COVID-19, nausea, and fatigue.
-The most common side effects in people taking KRYSTEXXA alone were gout flares, infusion reactions, nausea, contusion or ecchymosis, nasopharyngitis, constipation, chest pain, anaphylaxis, and vomiting.
+In the clinical trial, the most common side effects in people taking KRYSTEXXA with methotrexate (≥5% of patients) were gout flares, joint pain, coronavirus disease 2019 (COVID-19), nausea, and fatigue.
+The most common side effects in people taking KRYSTEXXA alone were gout flares, allergic reactions (including infusion reactions), nausea, bruising, sore throat, constipation, chest pain, COVID-19, and vomiting.
 This is not a complete list of all possible side effects.
 Tell your doctor or treatment team if you have any side effect that bothers you or that does not go away.2

 • What happens if I have an allergic reaction?